cardillan/mindcode/FEATURES.markdown

   * Limited support for Mindustry 6
   * Existing target framework makes supporting future bleeding edge Mindustry versions easy
   * Selecting the target Mindustry version and processor type
-  * All mlog instructions from the selected target and processor type are supported and utilized
+  * All mlog instructions from the selected target and processor type are supported and can be used
 * Target guard (refuses execution of the code on a wrong version of Mindustry processor)
 * Uses mimex for loading information about the current target